isabella232/rtos-docs-pr.it-it/rtos-docs/netx-duo/netx-duo-mdns/chapter4.md

 ## <a name="nx_mdns_service_one_shot_query"></a>nx_mdns_service_one_shot_query

-Avviare l'individuazione del servizio One-Shot
+Avviare l'individuazione del servizio con un'unica operazione

 ### <a name="prototype"></a>Prototipo